e-kwsm/symmetry/README.md

 file is specified, the structure will be read from the standard input.

 <p> <p>
 Prior to January 25, 2000 (v.
-1.15 of the original RCS repositiory), the code contained a bug in the logic used to recognize odd-order improper axes.
+1.15 of the original RCS repository), the code contained a bug in the logic used to recognize odd-order improper axes.
 The bug was found by Dr. Thomas Sommerfeld (University if Heidelberg), who is gratefully acknowledged.